How this works

 Holidays and breaks to plan around.

-• Martin Luther King Jr. Day (third Monday in January) — this is why the program starts in February rather than late January.
+• Martin Luther King Jr. Day (third Monday in January) is the main reason the spring program starts in February rather than late January.

-• Presidents Day (third Monday in February) — some districts have the week off.
+• Presidents Day (third Monday in February) is another holiday some districts take the entire week off for.

-• Spring break (varies by district, usually late March or early April) — skip the week.
-Use as a buffer.
+• Spring break varies by district and usually lands in late March or early April, so skip that week and let it serve as a buffer.

-• End-of-year testing and summer break (late May / early June) — showcase should happen before testing ramps up.
+• End-of-year testing and summer break arrive in late May or early June, so the showcase should happen comfortably before testing ramps up.

 Planning tips